balaji1974/kafkastreams/README.md

 c.
 Also note that in the above code the binder creates the binding for the application with a name kstreamConsumer-in-0, i.e. the name of the function bean name followed by a dash character (-) and the literal in followed by another dash and then the ordinal position of the parameter.

 d.
 In the application.properties file, add the following settings to glue everything together.
 \#Consumer bean function name
 spring.cloud.stream.function.definition=kstreamConsumer
+\#Binding destination to topic
 spring.cloud.stream.bindings.kstreamConsumer-in-0.destination=my_sample_consumer

+\#Application id
 spring.cloud.stream.kafka.streams.binder.application-id=stream-listener
+\#Broker url
 spring.cloud.stream.kafka.streams.binder.brokers=localhost:9092
+\#KStream key type
 spring.cloud.stream.kafka.streams.binder.configuration.default.key.serde=org.apache.kafka.common.serialization.Serdes$StringSerde
+\#KStream value type
 spring.cloud.stream.kafka.streams.binder.configuration.default.value.serde=org.apache.kafka.common.serialization.Serdes$StringSerde

 e.
 With this start the application and create a producer from the command line with the following command: